AdobeDocs/marketo.nl-NL/help/marketo/product-docs/core-marketo-concepts/programs/working-with-programs/edit-analytics-behavior-settings.md

    ![](assets/image2014-9-24-11-3a40-3a57.png)

-1. Sleep Gedrag Analytics onder het tabblad Setup naar het canvas.
+1. Sleep Analysegedrag onder het tabblad Setup naar het canvas.

    ![](assets/image2014-9-24-11-3a41-3a2.png)